arielshao/Domain-Decomposition-/README.md

 ## 2. Implementations of the Schwarz Alterning Method on a L-shape Domain using the Finite Element Method
+     MATLAB PDE toolbox is used to solve each sub-problem Convergence results are plotted for different meshsizes

 ## 3. Implementations of the Schwarz Iterations with the Closest Point Method
  ### a) Basic closest point functions including